 Life Time Learner - focusing on technology, web design, simplicity, and communication

-My research focuses on the learnability of interactive interfaces and interaction stratagies in neocartography.
-Questions I am exploring are: How does a user know how to use an interface?
+My Masters research focused on the learnability of interactive interfaces and interaction strategies in neocartography.
+Questions that I explored are: How does a user know how to use an interface?
 When does transparency no longer work?
 How does complexity affect learnability?
 Which help/learning tools are the most effective in particular in conveying different types of knowledge?

 A link to my resume